 And Percy, clever boy, actually managed to help expedite Voldemort’s return.

 Of the pair of them, I am far more inclined to cut Percy some slack, seeing that he is neither as old nor as experienced as his mother.
 But he was widely expected by the fans to pay a heavy price for that mistake before the end of the series.
-Nor was he spared a degree of embarrassment at the time.
+Nor was he spared any degree of embarrassment at the time.
 At the end of GoF he had been called on the carpet at the Ministry for not having detected the fraud.
 But that is nothing to the position he was in regarding what steps he ended up taking next.

 In Fudge’s Ministry, at the end of GoF, the official policy on the return of Voldemort is that the reports of the Dark Lord’s return are a hoax.